Rock You to Hell

 Rock You to Hell is the third studio album by the British heavy metal band Grim Reaper, released in 1987 under the RCA label.
 This was the band's final album for 29 years (until the release of Walking in the Shadows in 2016, under the name Steve Grimmett's Grim Reaper), and their last one to feature guitarist Nick Bowcott, bassist Dave Wanklin and drummer Marc Simon.
-Grim Reaper gained brief mainstream critical and commercial success with this album, due to the regular airplay of "Rock You to Hell" on MTV's Headbangers Ball and album-oriented rock radio stations.
+Grim Reaper gained brief mainstream critical and commercial success with this album, due to the regular airplay of "Rock You to Hell".
+The song's music video, which featured the band EZO in jail and a cameo by Joey Belladonna of Anthrax, received rotation on MTV's Headbangers Ball and album-oriented rock radio stations.